violinrubtone004013.gif

 ...The RIBS may be sawn from the waste wood of the back plate pieces (at least ensuring a perfect 'Wood and Rub tone' match to the back plate) but if possible, use ribs with the same 'rub and wood tone' as the back plate but from different sources (remembering always that they must look good with the back wood.
 I believe the best sound will come from two piece back wood that came from two different trees as with the top plate.
 However, because there is such a premium on appearance for the back plate, you will only be able to do this is you find very similar grain characteristics.
 Then by swapping the sides you will have excellent back plate wood for two violins allowing the maximum tone color.

-Remember, we only want wood parts of # 22 Rub Tone and 242 HZ Wood Tone for back plate and possibly 213 HZ Wood Tone for ribs.
-This selection of your wood will largely determine the success of failure of the completed instrument.
+Remember, we only want wood parts of # 22 Rub Tone and 242 HZ Wood Tone for back plate and possibly either 213 HZ or 242 HZ, Wood Tone for ribs.
+This selection of your wood will largely determine the ultimate success of the completed instrument.

 ...As you experiement with this concept, please keep me informed with your results....

-...To hear a live recordings of this Opus # 24 violin being played by Ian Derickson, paste this internet address in your browser:
+...To hear two live recordings of this Opus # 24 violin being played by Ian Derickson, paste this internet address in your browser:

 Written by David Langsather (c) 2017